ersincakmak/Pazarama-Bootcamp-Case/README.md

 # Pazarama Case

 This project created for pazarama case.
+I also created my own backend.
 You can reach backend part of on [this](https://github.com/ersincakmak/pazarama-case-backend) link.

 ## Demo